flutter/website/src/docs/release/breaking-changes/composing-value-wont-be-truncated-by-default.md

 Before [the first PR][Fix TextField crashed with composing and maxLength set], `LengthLimitingTextInputFormatter` will always truncate the editing value, which may leads to engine crashes when the composing range is overflowed sometimes.
 With this changes, a composing `TextEditingValue` will not be truncated if only `maxLength` set, and still be truncated after the composing ends (See [`maxLength` documentation] for more specific behavior).
 But it's not optional.

-With [the second PR][], this behavior can be enabled/disabled by passing `composingMaxLengthEnforced` to the `LengthLimitingTextInputFormatter`.
+With [the second PR][Add `composingMaxLengthEnforced` to length limiting formatter], this behavior can be enabled/disabled by passing `composingMaxLengthEnforced` to the `LengthLimitingTextInputFormatter`.

 ## Description of change